Quick Cash Funds logo

 Business Funding New York offers multiple small business financing solutions including merchant cash advances and lines of credit with same-day to 24-hour funding for businesses with any credit score.

-Best for: Small business owners with poor or fair credit who cannot qualify for traditional bank loans, Businesses needing rapid funding (24-48 hours) for immediate capital needs
+Profile signals: Small business owners with poor or fair credit who may not meet traditional bank-loan criteria, Businesses needing rapid funding (24-48 hours) for immediate capital needs

 Detroit Fast Loans logo